-Revisions issued in July 2014 replace the existing incurred loss model used for measuring the allowance for credit losses with an expected loss model.
+Revisions issued in July 2014 replaced the existing incurred loss model used for measuring the allowance for credit losses with an expected loss model.
 Changes were also made to the existing classification and measurement model designed primarily to address specific application issues raised by early adopters of the standard.
 They also address the income statement accounting mismatches and short-term volatility issues which have been identified as a result of the insurance contracts project.

-The Company elected to defer IFRS 9 until January 1, 2023 as permitted under the June 2020 amendments to IFRS 4 "Insurance Contracts".
-The Company is assessing the impact of this standard on the Company's Financial Statements.
+The Company will adopt IFRS 9 beginning January 1, 2023 as permitted under the June 2020 amendments to IFRS 4 "Insurance Contracts".
+The adoption of IFRS 9 will result in certain differences in the classification and measurement of financial assets when compared to their classification and measurement under IAS39.

-(iii) IFRS 17 "Insurance Contracts" and IFRS 9 "Financial Instruments"
+(ii) IFRS 17 "Insurance Contracts"

 IFRS 17 "Insurance Contracts" was issued in May 2017 to be effective for years beginning on January 1, 2021.
-Amendments to IFS 17 "Insurance Contracts" were issued in June 2020 and include a two-year deferral of the effective date.
+Amendments to IFRS 17 "Insurance Contracts" were issued in June 2020 and include a two-year deferral of the effective date.
 IFRS 17 as amended, is effective for years beginning on January 1, 2023, to be applied retrospectively.
 If full retrospective application to a group of contracts is impractical, the modified retrospective or fair value methods may be used.
-The standard will replace IFRS 4 "Insurance Contracts" and will materially change the recognition and measurement of insurance contracts and the corresponding presentation and disclosures in the Company's Financial Statements.
+The standard replaced IFRS 4 "Insurance Contracts" and materially change the recognition and measurement of insurance contracts and the corresponding presentation and disclosures in the Company's financial statements.

-Narrow-scope amendments to IFRS 17 "Insurance Contracts" were issued in December 2021 and are effective on initial application of IFRS 17 and IFRS 9 "Financial Instruments" which the Company will adopt on January 1, 2023.
-The amendments remove accounting mismatches between insurance contract liabilities and financial assets in scope of IFRS 9 within comparative prior periods when initially applying IFRS 17 and IFRS 9.
+Narrow-scope amendments to IFRS 17 "Insurance Contracts" were issued in December 2021 and are effective on initial application of IFRS 17 and IFRS 9 "Financial Instruments" which the Company has adopted on January 1, 2023.
+The amendments reduce accounting mismatches between insurance contract liabilities and financial assets in scope of IFRS 9 within comparative prior periods when initially applying IFRS 17 and IFRS 9.
 The amendments allow insurers to present comparative information on financial assets as if IFRS 9 were fully applicable during the comparative period.
 The amendments do not permit application of IFRS 9 hedge accounting principles to the comparative period.
-The Company is considering the effect of these amendments on its IFRS 9 transition disclosures.

-Under IFRS 17 the Company will apply the premium allocation approach ("PAA") as a contract coverage period is less than or equal to one year.
+Under IFRS 17 the Company will apply the premium allocation approach ("PAA") as contract coverage periods are less than or equal to one year.
 A discount rate will not be used as an assessment performed indicates that it will not materially impact the financial statements.

 The principles underlying IFRS 17 differ from insurance reserving as permitted by IFRS 4.
 The key difference is the change in the timing of recognition of earnings.
-The Company continues its assessment of the implications of this standard and expects that it will not have a significant impact on the Company's Financial Statements.
-Evaluation of the potential impacts of all other changes including available accounting policy choices under IFRS 17 on the measurement of its insurance contract liabilities is ongoing.
+The Company continues its assessment of the implications of this standard and expects that it will not have a significant impact on the Company's financial statements.

+IFRS 17 Transition: